2018 WINTER CLASSES

-MUSICAL THEATRE STUDIO Ages 12-19
+MUSICAL THEATRE STUDIO

 With Susan Haefner

-MT FOUNDATIONS I 2:45-4:15
+MT FOUNDATIONS I 2:45-4:15pm

 This class is designed for those that are at the beginning of their musical theatre training.
-Emphasis will be on basic technique of singing, dancing, acting and putting it all together.
+Emphasis will be on the basic technique of singing, dancing, acting and putting it all together.
 Audition technique, acting the song, and creating characters will all be explored through group and solo songs.

 MT FOUNDATIONS II 10:45 - 12:15pm

-MT FOUNDATIONS III 12:30 -2:30
+MT FOUNDATIONS III 12:30 -2:30pm

 This class is for those students who have a strong musical theatre skill-set and are ready for more.
 In addition to refining and honing technique, time will be devoted to the student’s individual needs, including college prep or professional auditions.
-Goals of this class include building a "book" of repertoire, preparing for auditions, and learning what it takes to work on the professional level.
+Goals of this class include building a "book" of repertoire, preparing for auditions, and learning what it takes to work on a professional level.
 Vocal, dance and acting technique will be incorporated into mock auditions, group songs and solos.

-DANCE FOR ACTORS
+DANCE FOR ACTORS 9-10:30am

-General Tuition $200.00
+General Tuition $150.00